 Don’t attempt to bring anyone else in to your relationship, whether for casual sex or something more, unless your relationship is solid first.
 Note I said solid, not perfect – perfection does not exist.
 It is monumentally unfair to bring a third party into a dynamic that is crumbling or dysfunctional.
 It is even more unfair to expect that this person, or sex with them, will somehow fix your relationship issues.

 “Relationship broken, add more people” is a cliche because so many couples try to do it… and it never, ever ends well.

 3. Approach sex as a collaboration, not a service from them to you.

-If you want to have a threesome with a third party where the focus is really on the two of you in the couple, and their pleasure is less of a priority, consider hiring a sex worker.
-Your threesome partner, even if the sex is casual, is not a life-size sex toy!
-They’re a person with their own wants, needs, desires and feelings.
+If you want to have a threesome with a third party where the focus is really on the two of you in the couple, consider hiring a sex worker and paying them properly for their services.

 Sex is a collaboration, a dance.
 Everyone should give and receive pleasure and the goal should be mutual satisfaction for all parties – not just the couple.
 Your threesome buddy may not be a fully fledged member of your ongoing relationship, but they are a fully fledged member of whatever dynamic the three of you are creating together.
 Collaborate to have a sexy time.
 Don’t use them.